 In partnership with CIVA artists, Asbury Seminary’s Office of Faith, Work, and Economics has curated an exhibit, with special attention focused on entrepreneurship.
 This exhibit puts forward a vision whereby work and art are understood as activities that involve the making of goods as well as contributing to the common good.
 It advances the conviction that business and art can reflect God’s creative character and, in doing so, invite others to be about the task of creating goods and services that are both artful and useful as a means of generating positive social change.

-The following six CIVA artists, paired with six entrepreneurs from the Office of Faith, Work, and Economics, are currently working to create original pieces for the exhibit.
+The following six CIVA artists, paired with six entrepreneurs from the Office of Faith, Work, and Economics, are currently working to create original pieces for the exhibition.

 Kari Dunham, Painting and drawing–Young Duk Kim, Herbs